cancerberoSgx/yamat/README.md

 * yamat unlink --version pack --target foo,bar // be able to only modify certain packages, not everyone
 * Alternative `yamat unlink --version npm` will use the latest version found in npmjs.org (so we can test with the actual real thing)
 * yamat unlink --version=pack to point to npm pack generated file so we are sure the publish will go fine.
-* possible issue : yarma run npm run build: what about dependencies - we should build the roots first and then dependants...
+* possible issue : yamat run npm run build: what about dependencies - we should build the roots first and then dependants...